personal photo of Moszczynska Lab

 Description:

-Zeinab Najafi, PharmD, is a researcher at Wayne State University.
-She earned her Doctor of Pharmacy (PharmD) from Tehran University before moving to the United States to complete a postdoctoral fellowship in the Department of Pharmacology at Northwestern University, where she focused on cardiovascular research.
-She then joined Dr. Moszczynska’s lab as a Research Associate, studying the pharmacology of drug abuse and its potential cardiovascular adverse effects, as well as broader neuroscience-related mechanisms.
+Zeinab Najafi, Pharm.D., is a researcher at Wayne State University.
+She earned her Pharm.D. from Tehran University and completed a postdoctoral fellowship in Pharmacology at Northwestern University.
+In Dr. Moszczynska’s lab, she studies the pharmacology of methamphetamine abuse and its adverse neurological and cardiovascular effects.

 • Screenshot 2025-03-11 at 1.21.05 PM